By Shawn and Lynne Mitchell

 If that’s not enough, Lynne and Shawn devote a large section of their book on animated props.
 Using clear and detailed images, they show you the components you need, types of motors and connections, and suggested power supplies.
 Step-by-step, they take you through two motorized projects, one of a monster churning a pot by hand, and an undead creature turning its head in a cemetery.

 A book on building and designing props would certainly be fulfilling, but all of these projects are unified with chapters on how to present an enthralling entrance, inside decor (with tips on lighting and accessories), and images and layout tips for a fully-stocked cemetery.

-I am astonished with their creativity, attention to detail, and willingness to peel back the moth-eaten curtains to teach you how everything is done.
-It’s presented with lush, full-page images and eerie backgrounds to keep with the mood.
-This book proudly stands with their first volume, and I’ll need to build an inspiring gothic bookcase to house them!
+We’re impressed with their creativity, attention to detail, and willingness to peel back the moth-eaten curtains to teach you how everything is done.
+The ideas are presented with lush, full-page images and eerie backgrounds to keep with the mood.

 We give it three thumbs up!
 (One for each monster hand.)